SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/opentelemetry/activemq-opentelemetry.md

 ### Audit

-This dashboard helps you quickly analyze your ActiveMQ audit logs across all clusters.
+This **ActiveMQ - Audit** dashboard helps you quickly analyze your ActiveMQ audit logs across all clusters.

 Use this dashboard to:
 * Identify locations of users performing management action.